maliMirkec/personal-website/site/portfolio/index.md

       Here are the projects that I am most proud.

-      Built with WordPress, Shopify, Jekyll, and Hugo, amongst others.
+      Built with WordPress, Shopify, Jekyll, and Hugo, among others.
     banner:
       desc: Did you know that I am **available for hire**?
       cta: